wultra/powerauth-crypto/powerauth.md

 All communication should be carried over a properly secured channel, such as HTTPS with correct server configuration and certificate issued with a trusted certificate authority.
 Client may implement certificate pinning to achieve better transport level security.

-## Lifecycle of the "Master keypair"
+## Lifecycle of the "Master key pair"

 Server sends it's encrypted public key `C_KEY_SERVER_PUBLIC` to the client with a signature `C_KEY_SERVER_PUBLIC`.
 This signature is created using the server's "Master Private Key" `KEY_SERVER_MASTER_PRIVATE`.
 Since the same key is used for all activations, the "latent private key fingerprints" may accumulate over the time, making it simpler to attack the private key.
 Therefore, it is important to select the proper trusted certification authority to issue the keys and renew the key after certain time period.
 Usually, this also requires timely update of the clients that bundle the "Master Public Key".

 ## Signing Data Using Master Private Key

-The master keypair is generated using the same algorithm as above (with P256 curve).
+The master key pair is generated using the same algorithm as normal key pair, see above (with P256 curve).

-In order to generate the signature for given bytes, following code is used:
+In order to generate the signature for given bytes (obtained from string by conversion using UTF-8 encoding), following code is used:

 ```java
 public byte[] signatureForBytes(byte[] bytes, PrivateKey privateKey) {